Diamante-Smith/osticket-prereqs/README.md

 - We are going to make more, so again, click on "Add new help topic"

-- Type in for topic
+- Type in for topic "Personal Computer Issues" -> Status press "Active" -> Type will be Public

+- For parent Topic